 Caring for someone who has Alzheimer’s Disease can be stressful, as well as emotionally and physically challenging.

-The Alzheimer’s Caregiver Support Program supports Alzheimer’s Caregivers in underserved communities of Nassau and Suffolk Counties through outreach, individual and group counseling, education sessions and joint enrichment programs.
+The Alzheimer’s Caregiver and Dementia Support Program supports Alzheimer’s Caregivers in underserved communities of Nassau and Suffolk Counties through outreach, individual and group counseling, education sessions and joint enrichment programs.

-Through education, individual counseling and support groups, we provide caregivers with the support they need to relieve stress and strain association with caregiving.
-We also offer educational programs and host fun activities such as Bingo, art and music therapy and Memory Cafes so that caregivers can come together and socialize in an relaxed environment.
+Through education, individual counseling and support groups, we provide caregivers with the support they need to relieve stress and strain associated with caregiving.
+We also offer educational programs and host fun activities such as Bingo, art and music therapy and Memory Cafes so that caregivers can come together and socialize in a relaxed environment.